contiv-experimental/volplugin/docs/3_architecture.md

 ## Organizational Architecture

-`volmaster` should be a set of processes that ideally share a Virtual IP.
-While the volmaster is completely stateless, it has a few locks still which prevent it from being deployed multi-host.
-This will be resolved in the near future. `volmaster` needs both root permissions, and capability to manipulate RBD images with the `rbd` tool.
+`volmaster` is completely stateless, and can be run multi-host for redundancy.
+`volmaster` needs both root permissions, and capability to manipulate RBD images with the `rbd` tool.

+`volsupervisor` handles scheduled and supervised tasks such as snapshotting.
+It may only be deployed on one host at a time.

 `volplugin` needs to run on every host that will be running containers.
 Upon start, it will create a unix socket in the appropriate plugin path so that